Education and Training Benefit Q&As

 1. Do I have to apply for and receive Education and Training Benefit funding by a certain date?

 Yes.
-You have 10 years from your Canadian Armed Forces (CAF) release date or transfer date to the Supplementary Reserve to apply for and receive Education and Training Benefit (ETB) funding.
+You have 10 years from your release date from the Canadian Armed Forces (CAF) or transfer date to the Supplementary Reserve to apply for and receive Education and Training Benefit funding.

 Here are the key deadlines:

-2. I am interested in enrolling in a Formal Program, but my eligibility to the benefit ends before I will be able to fully complete the program.
+2. I am interested in enrolling in a Formal Program, but my Education and Training Benefit eligibility ends before I will be able to fully complete the program.
 What are my options?

-You are encouraged to submit a Formal Program Application (VAC1547), even if parts of your program happen after your benefit eligibility ends.
+You are encouraged to submit a Formal Program Application (VAC1547), even if some of the program’s periods of study or semesters fall after your Education and Training Benefit eligibility end date.
 You can be approved for funding for the portion of your program that can be paid on or before your eligibility end date.
 You will be responsible to cover the costs for any remaining periods of study that fall after your eligibility end date.

 Check your eligibility end date in Funding Timeframes, Q1.